 |Brian H. speaks at a CSB forum on his experiences with addiction.|

 Bryan, now 33, started at age 10 with marijuana and alcohol.
 His heroin addiction led to several arrests and a stint in jail.
-He overdosed many times, including four times in one 48-hour period and another time while driving on I-95 leading resulting in a crash with a truck.
+He overdosed many times, including four times in one 48-hour period and another time while driving on I-95, resulting in a collision with a truck.
 He lost his home remodeling business and caused great pain to his family.

 Soaring death rates

 At the CSB forum, at the Merrifield Center, staff described the opioid/heroin epidemic and provided information on how addicts and their families can get help.

 The use of these drugs has risen dramatically in recent years:

 - Between 2002 and 2013, the rate of heroin-related overdose deaths nationwide nearly quadrupled, and more than 8,200 people died in 2013, the Centers for Disease Control and Prevention reports.
 Heroin use more than doubled among young adults ages 18-25 in the past decade.

 - In Northern Virginia, heroin-related deaths increased 164 percent between 2011 and 2013.